jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 **Exercises**

-1. What are the four basic types of atomic vector?
+1. What are the four basic types of atomic vectors?
 How does a list differ from an atomic vector?

 2. Why is `1 == "1"` true?
 Why is `-1 < FALSE` true?
 Why is `"one" < 2` false?